wrroberts/wrroberts.github.io/index.md

 ---
 {% include section.html %}

 I am currently a graduate student in the [Roalson Lab](http://roalsonlab.weebly.com) at [Washington State University](http://www.wsu.edu) in the [School of Biological Sciences](http://www.sbs.wsu.edu) and the [Molecular Plant Sciences Graduate Program](http://www.mps.wsu.edu).
 I combine bioinformatics, genomics, and phylogenetics to understand patterns of biological diversification and the evolutionary and ecological processes that generate them.
-Soon I will be a postdoctoral fellow at the University of Arkansas with Andrew Alverson to work on diversification in diatoms.
+Soon I will be a postdoctoral fellow at the University of Arkansas with Andrew Alverson, working on ecological and evolutionary genomics in diatoms.

 {% include button.html label="CV" %}